 From the climate diagrams not only the temperature and precipitation values can be seen, but also the duration and intensity of a relatively humid and relatively arid season, as well as the duration and intensity of a cold winter and the possibility of the occurrence of late or early frosts.

 The schematic representation of the climate diagrams provides the basis for the assessment of the climate in ecological terms.
 The indication of the aridity or humidity of the seasons is obtained on the climate diagram by applying the ordinate scale 10 °C 20 mm precipitation.
 The temperature curve thereby approximately replaces the curve of potential evaporation (whose values are mostly unknown) and can thus be related to the representation of the water balance in comparison with the precipitation curve.
 The vertical extent of the dotted area, that is, the drought period, is a measure of its intensity, and the horizontal extent is a measure of its duration.
 The same is true of the humidity area.
-Gaussen has found the ratio 10 °C 20 mm rain for the Mediterranean region to be particularly well in harmony with actual weather conditions.
-For steppe and prairie diagrams, however, it is expedient to use in addition the 10 °C 30 mm scale (Odessa, ► Fig. A-52), in order to bring to the representation a dry season which is less extreme than the drought season.
+Gaussen has found the ratio 10 °C 20 mm rain for the Mediterranean region to be particularly approximate with actual weather conditions.
+For steppe and prairie diagrams, however, it is expedient to use in addition the 10 °C 30 mm scale (Odessa, ► Fig. A-52), in order to bring to the representation a dry season which is less extreme than the arid drought season.

 The climate diagrams shown in ► Fig. A-52 belong to the following zonobiomes: